dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

         "MilDef",
         [{
           //"Enum" is a keyword
-          // Enum is basically the programming language Rust's "enum" Enum : {
+          // Enum is like the programming language Rust's "enum" Enum : {
             //Enum's variables must be nullable, and the default values must be null "sword?" : null,